huanis/advprog-tutorial-1/README.md

 Some other things I want to reflect on:
 - If the user tries to go to a URL that does not exist, it should show a page that says "404 error"
 - Input validation should be in backend rather than frontend.
 There should be a minimal amount of logic in frontend.
-But considering the fact that the backend for this is not an API, it should be fine.
+It could become repetitive.

 One of the things learned in modul 1 is for error handling:
 "Don't return Null.
 Never pass Null."